REUTERS NEXT-Omicron variant likely to usher growth downgrades -IMF's Georgieva

 To watch the Reuters Next conference please register here https://reutersevents.com/events/next/

-(Reporting by David Lawder, Daniel Burns and Rodrigo Campos; Editing by Sonya Hepinstall and Cynthia Osterman)
+(Reporting by Andrea Shalal, aditional reporting by David Lawder, Daniel Burns and Rodrigo Campos; Editing by Sonya Hepinstall and Cynthia Osterman)

 ((rodrigo.campos@reuters.com; @RodrigoCampos;))